skills/introduction-to-secret-scanning/.github/steps/2-tbd.md

   ![Screenshot of the Amazon AWS Access Key ID alert with the currently open status highlighted.](/images/alert-status.png)

 - **Alert validity state:** Displayed only for tokens where secret scanning can contact the partner platform to check whether the token is currently active.
-This section shows the validity state: "Active", "Inactive", or "Possibly active", and how to remediate the exposed ssecret.
+This section shows the validity state: "Active", "Inactive", or "Possibly active", and how to remediate the exposed secret.
 A secret has the "Possibly active" state until the partner validates that it is either active or inactive.

   ![Screenshot of the Amazon AWS Access Key ID alert with the validity state highlighted.](/images/alert-validity-state.png)